aahJohnson/ajohnson.se/README.md

-This is a personal sideproject containing a personal CV, made with React.
+This is a personal sideproject containing my CV, made with React.